alphanodes/additionals/docs/manual.rst

 * Overview page, right.
 Place information here you want to display at the right side of your overview page.
 * Overview page, top.
 Place information here you want to display at the top of your overview page.
 * Overview page, bottom.
 Place information here you want to display on the bottom of your overview page.

+All text input fields allow wiki syntax.
+Keep your text information as short as possible.
+In case you want to write prosa, you may also link to a wiki page with further information.

 Changes you can make in the area ``Settings`` are: